Estimating sparse direct effects in multivariate regression with the spike-and-slab LASSO: Synthetic experiment results

+Given grids $\mathcal{I}_{\lambda} = \{\lambda_{0}^{(s)}\}_{s = 1}^{L}$ and $\mathcal{I}_{\xi} = \{\xi_{0}^{(t)}\}_{t = 0}^{L}$ spike penalties, the dynamic posterior exploration (DPE) implementation of cgSSL (hereafter \texttt{cgSSL-DPE}) computes $L^{2}$ posterior modes, one for each combination of spike penalties.
+This implementation can be computationally intensive, as it requires running the ECM algorithm to convergence for every pair of penalties.
+Following \citet{Deshpande2019}, we also implemented a faster variant, called dynamic \textit{conditional} posterior exploration (DCPE).
+In DCPE, we first run our ECM algorithm with warm-starts over the grid $\mathcal{I}_{\lambda},$ while keeping $\Omega = I$ fixed.
+Then, fixing $\Psi$ and $\Theta$ at their final values from the first step, we run our ECM algorithm with warm-starts over the ladder $\mathcal{I}_{\Omega}.$ Finally, we run our ECM algorithm one more time starting from the final estimates of the parameters obtained in the first two steps with $(\lambda_{0}, \xi_{0}) = (\lambda_{0}^{(L)}, \xi_{0}^{(L)}).$ In this way, DCPE maximizes $2L$ \textit{conditional} posteriors and one joint posterior.
+Generally speaking, DPE and DCPE trace different paths through the parameter space and return different final estimates.

 We now present the remaining results from our simulation experiments.
 These results are qualitatively similar to those from the $(n,p,q) = (100,10,10)$ setting presented in the main text.
-Generally speaking, in terms of support recovery, the methods that deployed a single fixed penalty (\texttt{cgLASSO} and \texttt{CAR}) displayed higher sensitivity but lower precision than both \texttt{cgSSL-DPE} and \texttt{cgSSL-DCPE}.
+Generally speaking, in terms of support recovery, the methods that deployed a single fixed penalty (\texttt{cgLASSO} and \texttt{CAR}) displayed higher sensitivity but lower precision than \texttt{cgSSL-DPE} and \texttt{cgSSL-DCPE}.
 The only exception was when $\Omega$ was dense.
 Furthermore, methods with adaptive penalties (both cgSSL procedures and \texttt{CAR-A}) tended to return a fewer number of non-zero estimates than the fixed penalty.
 Most of these non-zero estimates were in fact true positives.
 Across all settings of $(n,p,q)$, \texttt{cgSSL-DPE} makes virtually no false positive identifications in the support of $\Psi.$ In terms of parameter estimation, the fixed penalty methods tended to have larger Frobenius error in estimating both $\Psi$ and $\Omega$ than the cgSSL.
 Note that \texttt{cgLASSO} uses ten-fold cross-validation to set the two penalty levels.
-Even with a parallel implementation and warm-starts, the full \texttt{cgLASSO} procedure did not converge after 72 hours in the $n = 400$ setting.